E-government: Indonesia

 E-government in Indonesia is developing, especially in central and regional/local government offices.
 E-government was officially introduced to public administration by Presidential Directive No 6/2001 on Telematics, which states that the government of Indonesia has to use telematics technology to support good governance.
 Furthermore, e-government should have been introduced for different purposes in government offices.
 As one of the ISO member countries, Indonesia gives more attention to facilitating the activities of standardization.
 Among of the facilities provided are building the National information system of standardization (SISTANAS) and Indonesia Standardization Information Network (INSTANET).
 As of 2017, ministries, institutions and local governments of Indonesia used to run separate e-government systems, which is now integrated into a centrally based system.
 In 2017, the government has also undertaken programs for digitization of SMEs and the informal sector.
-Many of the cities across Indonesia including Jakarta, Bandung, Surabaya, and Makassar are implementing the concept of Smart City, consisting of e-government, e-health, e-education, e-logistics and e-procurement as priority areas.
+Many of the cities across Indonesia, including Jakarta, Bandung, Surabaya, and Makassar, are implementing smart city concepts, consisting of e-government, e-health, e-education, e-logistics and e-procurement as priority areas.

 Iran

 In 2002, Iran published a detailed report named TAKFA (Barnameye Tose-e va Karborde Fanavaie Etela’at) in which it was predicted that most of the government bodies would try to virtualize their services as soon as possible.
 However, based on the reports by UN bodies, Iran has failed in recent years to meet the average standards of e-government.
 In 2008, the Supreme Council of Information released a report which criticized the government for its poor advancement in employing new communication technologies for administration purposes.

-In 2016, Iran launched the National Information Network and improved the quality and speed of internet access.
-In 2017 Iran introduced phase one of e-government including E-Tax, E-Customs, E-Visa, E-Government Portal, and a mobile application to modernize Iran's government services.
+In 2016, Iran launched the National Information Network and improved the quality and speed of Internet access.
+In 2017, Iran introduced phase one of e-government including E-Tax, E-Customs, E-Visa, E-Government Portal, and a mobile application to modernize Iran's government services.

-The Iranian government plans to introduce other phases of E-gov soon.
+The Iranian government plans to introduce other phases of e-gov soon.

 Iraq

-The Iraqi E-government citizen program was established to "eliminate bribery and favoritism and end the citizens' suffering in going back repeatedly to directories", the interface lets the citizen send requests and complaints, it can also be used for issuing identity cards, driving licenses and passports.
+The Iraqi e-government citizen program was established to "eliminate bribery and favoritism and end the citizens' suffering in going back repeatedly to directories".
+The interface lets the citizen send requests and complaints; it can also be used for issuing identity cards, driving licenses and passports.